Geoform / Four Board Stool

 Weeks of sketching and shop trials turned a tight constraint into a clear direction.
 Each board was pushed to its limits so grain orientation and joint geometry form deliberate load paths that share weight across stacked perpendicular planes.
 The result is a structurally honest, materially efficient stool that reads differently in elevation.

-The geometry was calibrated to human scale so that a person who is five feet ten inches tall sits with a comfortable angle at the knee, making ergonomics an explicit driver of proportion and detail.
+The geometry was calibrated to human scale so that a person of average height can sit with a comfortable angle at the knee and natural posture as well, making ergonomics an explicit driver of proportion and detail.
 This attention to bodily interaction reinforced the constraint-driven methodology which turned limitations into design decisions rather than obstacles.
 The resulting stool reads as a considered negotiation between material limits, fabrication technique, and human use, where every aesthetic choice is also a structural one.

 01